2022-23 USC Transfer Acceptance Rate, Requirements, and Application Deadline

 Below we present the most current available USC transfer acceptance rate as well as historical data.

-In the fall of 2022, there were 2,151 students admitted out of a pool of 9,100 applicants.
-This means that the USC transfer acceptance rate in 2022 was 23.6%.
+For entry in the fall of 2022, there were 2,151 students admitted out of a pool of 9,100 applicants.
+This means that the USC transfer acceptance rate was 23.6%.

-In the fall of 2021, there were 9,888 transfer applicants and 2,208 individuals were accepted.
-This means that the USC transfer acceptance rate is 22%.
-If we break this down by gender the acceptance rates are as follows:
+For entry in the fall of 2021, there were 9,888 transfer applicants and 2,208 individuals were accepted.
+This means that the USC transfer acceptance rate was 22%.

-Historical USC transfer rates are as follows:
+Historical transfer rates are as follows:

 Year USC Transfer Acceptance Rate